Tuukka Rask

 Rask holds the Boston Bruins record for regular season games played (564) and wins (308), as well as the playoff record for games played (104) and wins (57).
 Among goaltenders with at least 250 games played, Rask is fourth in save percentage all-time (0.92103), third in goals against average (GAA) among goaltenders in the modern era (2.28), and eighteenth in goals saved above average (GSAA) all time (149.934).
 In the playoffs (min 15 games), Rask is eleventh in save percentage (0.92517) and sixteenth in GAA (2.22).
 Rask also holds the NHL record for most consecutive playoff games above the 0.900 save percentage mark, eclipsing 23 games during the 2019 Stanley Cup Playoffs.
-He is the only goaltender in modern NHL history to never lose a conference finals game while having played at least two series, posting an 8–0 record with 3 shutouts, a GAA of 0.82, and a save percentage of 0.972 in those Conference Finals games.
-He finished his career 3-3 in game 7s.
+He is the only goaltender in modern NHL history to never lose a Conference Final game while having played at least two series, posting an 8–0 record with three shutouts, a GAA of 0.82, and a save percentage of 0.972 in those Conference Final games.
+He finished his career 3-3 in game sevens.

 Rask was considered to be a true hybrid goaltender known for his economy of motion and was known for playing a very positionally sound game, where he would absorb the puck into his chest rather than reaching for it with his hands.
 He employed a narrow butterfly and he stayed on his skates to make high saves, rather than dropping to his knees.
 His style incorporates a low and wide stance, a unique shin-lock RVH positioning, and effective rebound control.
 The shin-lock RVH (reverse vertical-horizontal), which was a staple in his game during his early seasons as well as later in his career eventually caused him hip issues and ultimately ended his career after an attempted comeback in 2022.